 Julien LeclerCounsel Attorney at Law

-Julien Lecler is a member of the Real Estate and the Public and Administrative Law Practice Groups in Belgium.
-He is a counsel in our Brussels office with a broad practice of counselling in all aspects of real estate law.T: +32 2 773 23 59 E: firstname.lastname@example.org
+Julien Lecler, Counsel, is a member of the Real Estate practice group and of the Public & Administrative Law practice group in our Brussels office.
+He focuses on all aspects of real estate law (civil law, rights in rem, construction law, leases) including public real estate law.T: +32 2 773 23 59 M: +32 473 71 34 39 E: firstname.lastname@example.org

 Don't miss out.
 Stay up to date about our latest news and events.Stay informed